-In April 2024, C4T earned an \$ 8.0 million payment from Biogen after the company accepted delivery of a development candidate in an undisclosed indication.
-The Company anticipates the payment receipt in the fiscal quarter ending June 30, 2024.
-Upon receipt, the payment will be fully recognized as revenue, as the Company's performance obligation under the agreement is fully satisfied.
+In April 2024, the Company earned an \$ 8.0 million milestone payment from Biogen after the Company accepted delivery of a development candidate in an undisclosed indication.
+In September 2024, the Company earned an additional \$8.0 million milestone payment from Biogen after Biogen accepted delivery of a development candidate in a separate undisclosed indication.
+The Company's performance obligation under the Biogen Agreement is fully satisfied, and the Company has recognized the full amount as revenue during the three and nine months ended September 30, 2024.
 Biogen is responsible for all future clinical development and commercialization for this program.